the-dataface/figma2html/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Figma2html Code of Conduct

 ## Our Pledge